 Low-emissivity (low-e) windows are celebrated for their energy efficiency, reducing heat transfer and slashing utility bills.
 However, not everyone is a fan.
 If you’ve heard someone lament, “I hate my low-e windows,” their frustration likely stems from practical, everyday issues.
-Let’s explore the hidden downsides of these high-tech panes and why they might not be the perfect fit for every home.
+Let’s explore the hidden downsides of these high-tech panes and how to solve them.

 1. Problem: “My home feels too dark“